dariocharles/gym_project/README.md

     * I had trouble getting the copyright and the social media across from each other
     * I solved this by
       AND SHOW THE CODE

+    * I had trouble getting the alert anchor tag to align vertically in the center
+    * I solved this by...